gvwilson/sensibleadventures/maddy-roo/old.md

 but declared that it felt more natural standing.
 And anyway,
 if Crusher tried to join them it would bring the whole porch crashing down.
-The other bots had mended its dents and reattached its arm properly, but it had decided that it liked the buzz in its voice.
+The other bots had mended all its dents and reattached its arm properly, but it had decided that it liked the buzz in its voice.
 Or rather,
 that Crusher liked it,